Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Implementation Details

 For the score-based diffusion model, we used a score model with the NCSN++ architecture with $64$ filters in the first layer, trained according to the Variance-Preserving (VP) SDE~\citep{song2021scorebased}.
-The CIFAR-10, GRMHD, RIAF, and CelebA score-based priors were trained for $100$k, $100$k, $20$k, and $100$k iterations, respectively.
-The evidence lower bound $b_\theta(\mathbf{x})$ (Eq.~\ref{eq:dsm}) was Monte-Carlo-approximated with $N_t=1$ time sample and $N_\mathbf{z}=1$ noise sample.
+The CIFAR-10, GRMHD, RIAF, and CelebA score-based priors were trained for $100$K, $100$K, $20$K, and $100$K iterations, respectively.
+The ELBO $b_\theta(\mathbf{x})$ (Equation \eqref{eq:dsm}) was Monte-Carlo-approximated with $N_t=1$ time sample and $N_\mathbf{z}=1$ noise sample.